-Category Books & Audio, Inspiration, love, Mind, Body & Spirit, poetry, Psychology, Sale Items, Self Help & Personal Development, Spirituality & Religion, Sufism
+Category Books & Audio, Inspiration, love, Mind, Body & Spirit, poetry, Psychology, Sale - Books & Audio, Self Help & Personal Development, Spirituality & Religion, Sufism

 Rumi’s Four Essential Practices

 Author: Will Johnson

 Poems and commentary that open the door for a new generation to experience the ecstatic and embodied spiritual truths contained in Rumi’s poetry – Reveals how the four practices of eating lightly, breathing deeply, moving freely, and gazing intently can invoke the divinity within us all.